ariefmahendra/seeloggyplus/README.md

 3. Commit your changes.
 4. Submit a Merge Request.

-For bugs and feature requests, please open an issue on the **GitLab Issues** page for this repository.
+For bugs and feature requests, please open an issue on the **Github Issues** page for this repository.

 ---